xsuite/xsuite/docs/collimation.rst

 of these effects,  e.g. GEANT, FLUKA, K2, GuineaPig.

-The interaction is defined as an object that provides a ``.interact(particles)`` method, which sets to zero the ``state`` flag for the particles that are lost and returns a dictionary with the coordinates of the secondary particles that are emitted.
+The interaction is defined as an object that provides a ``.interact(particles)`` method, which sets to zero or negative the ``state`` flag for the particles that are lost and returns a dictionary with the coordinates of the secondary particles that are emitted.
 The interaction process is embedded in one or multiple :class:`xtrack.BeamInteraction` beam elements that can be included in Xtrack line.